Ethiopia

 Konso

-About 960 miles south west of Addis Ababa lies the widely cultivated Konso land.
+About 960 miles southwest of Addis Ababa lies the widely cultivated Konso land.
 The Konso people speak eastern Cushitic language and are agriculturalists and weavers.
 They idealize the figures and heroic lives of their deceased symbolized with wooden totems.

 Hamar & Benna